Effects of Corners in Surface Superconductivity: Other Proofs

 \section{Other Proofs}

-We collect in this section the completion of the proofs of the results proven in the paper, i.e., specifically, we prove the energy upper bound matching the lower bound proven in \cref{pro: lower bound}, which in turn completes the proof of \cref{teo: gle asympt}.
+We complete in this Section the proofs of the results proven in the paper, i.e., specifically, we prove the energy upper bound matching the lower bound proven in \cref{pro: lower bound}.
 Finally, we show how the energy asymptotics can be used to deduce a {pointwise estimate} of the order parameter.